 Rotate the entire assembly so that the front edge of the bookcase is face-down on the table.
 Insert one of the nailer strips directly beneath the top shelf, perpendicular to the shelf (so that the 3-inch width is aligned with the edge of the rabbets in the bookcase sides.
-Attach this nailer to the top shelf and the sides using 2-inch finish nails.
+Attach this nailer to the top shelf and the sides using two-inch finish nails.
 Repeat with the second nailer just below the center shelf.

 Cross-measure the assembly to check it for square, then place the 1/4-inch plywood backer into the rabbets around the edge of the assembly.
-Tack the backer to the assembly on all four edges using 1 and 1/4 inch finish nails every six inches around the cabinet.
+Tack the backer to the assembly on all four edges using 1 1/4 inch finish nails every six inches around the cabinet.

 The assembly of the cabinet is completed.
-To install, simply place the cabinet into the desired position against the wall, and drive 3-inch wood screws through the nailers into wall studs behind the drywall or plaster of the wall.
+To install, simply place the cabinet into the desired position against the wall, and drive three-inch wood screws through the nailers into wall studs behind the drywall or plaster of the wall.
 Pre-drilling and countersinking the holes in the nailers will give a better-finished look after applying any paint or stain to the bookcase.